omaressameldin/car-rental/README.md

     - PATCH [localhost:15002/demands/{_id}](http://localhost:15002/demands/:id)
     - DELETE [localhost:15002/demands/{_id}](http://localhost:15002/demands/:id)
 - the **simulator app** is running in the background and if you go to [localhost:15004](http://localhost:15004) you will see a representation of the cars
-- The **scheduler-app** [localhost:15003/schedule](http://localhost:15003/schedule) runs a demo of how scheduling should be done but it does not get the current demands and cars just runs on an example
+- The **scheduler-app** [localhost:15003/schedule](http://localhost:15003/schedule)  gives you a schedule of available cars and demands if possible

 ## RUNNING tests
 To run tests for any of the services: